-One or all the three nerve types may be effected.
+One or all the three nerve types may be affected.
 Polyneuropathy can be due to damage to sensory nerves, and can also cause damage to your motor nerves which can result in muscle weakness lack of coordination, twitching and pain.

-Common signs of autonomic neuropathy is nerve damage to the internal organs and glands and can include intolerance to heat, loss of bladder control, gastrointestinal disturbances, impairment of breathing and impairment of heart rate.
+A common sign of autonomic neuropathy is nerve damage to the internal organs and glands and can include intolerance to heat, loss of bladder control, gastrointestinal disturbances, impairment of breathing and impairment of heart rate.

 What causes this nerve damage?

 Most commonly, it is diabetics that suffer from this type of nerve pain and it is a major complication of the disease.
 It is the higher than normal sugar levels that creates the damage.

 However, there are many other reasons some of which are listed below (alphabetically).
 It is an acquired disease.